nagcloudlab/strimzi/week-2/day8/LAB-TLS.md

 Generating CA certificates:
-Strimzi can automatically generate a self-signed CA certificate, which is then used to sign broker and client certificates.
+Strimzi can automatically generate a self-signed CA certificate, which is then used to sign broker and client/user certificates.

 Creating broker certificates:
 Each Kafka broker in the cluster receives a TLS certificate signed by the CA, ensuring that clients can verify the broker's identity.